Dr Viljoen, G

-Greyling Viljoen is a registered clinical psychologist.
-He has postgraduate degrees in Psychology and Theology.
-He is currently in the completing phase of a PhD in Psychology.
+Dr Greyling Viljoen is a registered Clinical Psychologist with the HPCSA (Health Professions Council of South Africa).
+He has postgraduate degrees in Psychology and Theology and a PhD in Psychotherapy.
 His area of specialisation is group behaviour and group dynamics.
 Greyling has been in full time clinical and sport psychology private practice since 2004.

 Prior to private practice he was the managing director of Team & Leadership Development Centre (Pty) Ltd, a business that he co-founded with Prof Drikus Kriek.
 The focus of TLDC is to change behaviour to support business process change.
 In 2003 Greyling and Prof Kriek published the book: “Teambuilding: A Manual for Leading Teams”.
 During the transitional period to a democratic South Africa, Greyling was a chief facilitator of the Psychological Integration Programme; a project to support the integration of the statutory and non-statutory defence and armed forces.

 He has been lecturing on a part time basis at different universities since 1999.
 He currently lectures People Management on a project management course (PPM presented by Enterprises University of Pretoria).
 During 2012 he lectured to PhD students from The Chicago School of Professional Psychology.
 He was also the on-ground programme coordinator for the students for two field experiences to South Africa.
 He is a Visiting Fellow at the University of the West of England (UWE Bristol).